Sygmei/request_curl/README.md

 ```

 # Usage with Curl-Impersonate
-To use request_curl with [curl-impersonate](https://github.com/lwthiker/curl-impersonate),
+To use curlquest with [curl-impersonate](https://github.com/lwthiker/curl-impersonate),
 opt for our [custom Docker image](https://hub.docker.com/r/h3adex/request-curl-impersonate) by either pulling or building it.
-The image comes with request_curl and curl-impersonate pre-installed.
+The image comes with curlquest and curl-impersonate pre-installed.
-Check below for a demonstration on impersonating firefox98 tls-fingerprint and request_curl with our custom Docker Image.
+Check below for a demonstration on impersonating firefox98 tls-fingerprint and curlquest with our custom Docker Image.

 **Note**: This feature is still considered experimental.
 Only tested with firefox fingerprint